ZaloznikV/Project-1-ZaloznikV/README.md

 - conda install seaborn

 ## Notebook overwiev
-In the first part is more detailed procedure how to set up environment.
-In second, web scraping part, is detailed descriptions of functions and how is data collected.
+The first part shows more detailed procedure on how to set up the environment.
+In the second, web scraping part, are detailed descriptions of functions and how data is collected.
-But main idea is to first simulate searching by key "koronavirus", collect articles urls into article_urls.txt file , get data from each url based on web page specifics, store it into single json file, edit json files and join them into one final data.json file.
+The main idea is to first simulate searching by key "koronavirus", collect article URLs into article_urls.txt file, get data from each URL based on the web page specifics, store them into the single json file, edit json files and join them into one final data.json file.
 In third part of notebook are some visualizations from scraped data.

 ## JSON Schema: